 Does it taste exactly like mashed potatoes?
 Of course not, it's NOT mashed potatoes.
 It’s simply a comparable option when you are looking for a healthy side dish for your family.
 Enjoy this unique recipe or add it to your meal planning.
 It even contains a little bit of green vegetables just to round it all out.
 You won’t even notice it’s there, and neither will your picky kids.

 Why is my Cauliflower Mash Watery?

-There are a couple reasons why your cheesy mashed cauliflower may get a little watery.
+There are a couple of reasons why your cheesy mashed cauliflower may get a little watery.
 The first is by using frozen cauliflower.
-Now I use frozen cauliflower in this recipe and it usually turns out fantastic.
-However, there are times that the ice crystals add too much water.
-One way to combat this is to rinse your culiflower in how warm water and then spin it in a lettuce spinner, and finally press out all the extra water with a paper towel.
+Now I use frozen cauliflower in this recipe, and it usually turns out fantastic.
+However, there are times when the ice crystals add too much water.
+One way to combat this is to rinse your cauliflower in how warm water and then spin it in a lettuce spinner, and finally press out all the extra water with a paper towel.
 A little extra work, but if you really hate that extra water, it might be worth it for you.

-Another reason your cauliflower could be getting a little watery is because you are using too much liquid.
-If this is happening, try reducing the almond milk to 1/4 cup instead of the full 1/2 cup.
+Another reason your cauliflower could be getting a little watery is that you are using too much liquid.
+If this is happening, try reducing the almond milk to ¼ cup instead of the full ½ cup.

 How Long do you Steam Cauliflower to make Mashed Cauliflower?

 Many recipes call for a steamer, which makes the cauliflower truly tenderized and delectable.
 In this recipe, I just boil the cauliflower and okra together.
 A steamer can be helpful when the cauliflower is fresh instead of frozen.